gsjz/XCPC/README.md

 I'm going to attend the ICPC or CCPC for the coming 1 or 2 years, which allows us to print the material for our algorithm templates in advance.
-So I build such a project, basically powered by $\TeX$.
+So I build such a project, basically powered by $\LaTeX$.

 My main training website is CodeForces.
 Here is [my profile](https://codeforces.com/profile/gsj_z).